acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 }

 int main() {
-    // Example 1: numbers from 0 to 6, missing 4
+    // first example numbers from 0 to 6, missing 4
     vector<int> a = {2, 3, 0, 6, 1, 5};

-    // Example 2: numbers from 0 to 9, missing 1
+    // example 2: numbers from 0 to 9, missing 1
     vector<int> b = {8, 2, 3, 9, 4, 7, 5, 0, 6};

-    // Call the function and print the results cout << findMissingNumber(a) << endl; // should print 4
+    // call the function and print the results cout << findMissingNumber(a) << endl; // should print 4
     cout << findMissingNumber(b) << endl; // should print 1